G19m99/FamilyExpenseTracker/README.md

 ## App authentication

-Chef apps use [Convex Auth](https://auth.convex.dev/) with Anonymous auth for easy sign in.
-You may wish to change this before deploying your app.
+App uses [Convex Auth](https://auth.convex.dev/) with the google provider for easy authentication

 ## Developing and deploying your app